 - When an iPod is connected and the audio source is changed to iPod mode, the iPod will resume play from the same point in which it was last used. - Depending on the iPod that is connected to the system, certain functions may not be available.
-Disconnecting the device and reconnecting it once again may resolve some malfunctions.
+If a function is unavailable due to a malfunction (as opposed to a system specification), disconnecting the device and reconnecting it once again may resolve the problem. - While connected to the system, the iPod cannot be operated with its own controls.
+It is necessary to use the controls of the vehicle's audio system instead.

-■ iPod problems
+■iPod problems